joshkaura32/AI-Ortho-Task-01Health/README.md

-# 32Co — AI Research Take-Home: Instruction-Conditioned Treatment Planning
+# 01Health - AI Research Task: Instruction-Conditioned Treatment Planning

-> **Timeline:** 7 days from receiving this pack — sized so ideas can marinate, training
+> **Timeline:** 7 days from receiving this pack - sized so ideas can marinate, training
 > (if any) can run overnight, and the task fits around your job.
 Stopping early with a
 > sharp writeup beats pushing on.

-This is the only document you need — the task, the data, the output format, and how we score, in one read.
+This is the only document you need - the task, the data, the formats, and what to send, in one read.

 **Start in five minutes.** Python ≥ 3.10 and numpy are the only requirements.
 From the pack root: